-If you would like to purchase Daniels updated book while supporting us, then please purchase from this link.
-It is an alternative to Amazon which gives you a great price while supporting independent businesses.
+If you would like to purchase Daniels updated book while also supporting us then please use this link.

 SOFB: Welcome to the blog and thank you for taking part.
 Could we begin by introducing yourself and how you began this path from there we will move into more specifics.

 Daniel: I am a retired emergency medicine physician in the US with a background in public health/infectious disease epidemiology, as well as extensive meditation retreat experience, mostly Theravada Buddhism (have done over a year on retreat in various bits and pieces), author of Mastering the Core Teachings of the Buddha (www.mctb.org), co-founder of www.firekasina.org, and magical practitioner since mid 1990’s, often augmented by intense Buddhist meditation practices and states.
 I got into this path through various childhood experiences, all explained in the last part of www.mctb.org.

 SOFB: As this blog is coming from the perspective of Franz Bardons Hermetics I would like to discuss one of our early exercises.
 Called Vacancy of Mind we need to hold the mind free of thought for 5 minutes and eventually ideally 30 minutes.
 This is often the first obstacle for people as not many tools are given to get to his point, there are 3 preceding exercises 1) Observing the contents of the mind 2) Focusing on one train of thought and 3) Remaining Conscious during the day.